dnikolovv/contoso-webapi-core-angularjs/README.md

 # contoso-webapi-core-angularjs
 Some of the technologies featured: .NET Core MVC, MediatR, AutoMapper, Fixie, Respawn, EF Core, Angular UI Router, Karma, Jasmine.

+The architecture of the project is inspired by [Miguel Castro's lecture](https://vimeo.com/113704451) on SPA Silos and the benefits of using them.

 # To run the project

 Assuming that you have restored the .NET packages.